cooffeeRequired/World-of-warcraft-Enhanced/README.md

 ## How's that work?

 The world of warcraft will be start after cleared a clipboard memory.
-So the ALTgr can't be pasted into password fields
+So the ALTgr can't be pasted into password fields, and your System clipboard will be recovery while the world of warcraft will stop or exited.

 ## Step to install:
 Copy those file to the Wow root directory: `wow-enhanced.exe`